Fast and accurate phylogeny reconstruction algorithms based on the minimum-evolution principle.

 fastme –i /home/datatest.txt –d 3

-will construct 3 trees and write them (Newick format) into the outputtree file (/home/dataset.txt.tree.txt).
-A second file (/home/dataset.txt.stat.txt) is created, containing options selected by the user and some statistics (estimated tree length and number of NNIs performed).
-When something is wrong (e.g. the input file name), you will get the list of all options.
+/home/dataset.txt_fastme_stat.txt' is created, containing options selected by the user and some statistics (estimated tree length and number of NNIs performed).